-- Full implementation of the Tex Mex trackage rights granted as a condition of approving the UP/SP merger, - Full implementation of the Union Pacific/BNSF joint ownership agreement involving the Houston to New Orleans line segment, - · Construction of the new Laredo yard, - The newly installed capability to handle intermodal and automotive traffic, - The hiring of 30 employees, and - The leasing of 6 locomotives.
+- Full implementation of the Tex Mex trackage rights granted as a condition of approving the UP/SP merger, - Full implementation of the Union Pacific/BNSF joint ownership agreement involving the Houston to New Orleans line segment, - Construction of the new Laredo yard, - · The newly installed capability to handle intermodal and automotive traffic, - The hiring of 30 employees, and - The leasing of 6 locomotives.

-Tex Mex historical 1996 and adjustments to construct the pro forma Base Case are presented in Exhibit No. JJP-3 (Balance Sheet), Exhibit No. JJP-5 (Sources and Applications of Funds).
+Tex Mex historical 1996 and adjustments to construct the pro forma Base Case are presented in Exhibit No. JJP-3 (Balance Sheet), Exhibit No. JJP-4 (Income Statement), and Exhibit No. JJP-5 (Sources and Applications of Funds).

-e) Projection Years Pro Formas
+c) Projection Years Pro Formas